lp-wan/archi/schc-architecture.md

 * FID.
 Field Identifiers, describing the name of the field in a protocol header.
 * F/R. Fragmentation and Reassembly.
 * SCHC Rule (or Rule).
 A formal description of how a SCHC Instance should process a packet.
 It contains the specific operations to perform on each of its header fields, e.g. perform compression/decompression, fragmentation/reassembly, management or other.
 * SCHC Profile.
 SCHC offers variations in the way it is operated, with a large number of parameters that need to be set.
 Some of these parameters are technology-specific.
 A Profile indicates a particular setting of all these parameters.
+As an example, {{rfc9011}} provides the SCHC fragmentation profile for LoRaWAN networks.
 * SCHC Ent-point.
 A host (Device, Application and Network Gateway) involved in the SCHC process.
 A SCHC end-point can have multiple SCHC Instances.
 * SCHC Instance.
 An instantiation of SCHC on a host.
 Each instance has its own Set of Rules (SoR) and Set of Variables (SoV).
 * SCHC Session.
 An active association between two or more SCHC end-points (? or Instances ?), which allows them to communicate and ensure synchronization, management, error handling and communication services.